KevinGriffin-new/kevingriffin-new.github.io/index.md

 <p class="field"><strong><a href="https://github.com/KevinGriffin-new/opencad-landsurvey-plugin">OpenCAD LandSurvey plugin</a></strong> — a land-survey add-on for Open CAD Studio, written in Rust as a native plugin: survey points, PNEZD import/export, COGO, and recognized-plan import.
 The survey toolbox most people pay four figures a seat for, as a free, listed extension.</p>

 <p class="field"><strong><a href="https://github.com/KevinGriffin-new/plat2json">plat2json</a></strong> — turns a survey-plat PDF into structured plan-JSON geometry that CAD tools (including the LandSurvey plugin) can ingest.
-The unglamorous, genuinely hard middle step between a published plan and a working drawing.</p>
+A middle step between a published plan and a working drawing.</p>

-<p class="field"><strong><a href="https://github.com/KevinGriffin-new/shoalkit">shoalkit</a></strong> — a linear and Stokes wave-transformation calculator with theory gating, wrapped so the results are citable rather than black-box.
-Coastal numbers you can put your name next to.</p>
+<p class="field"><strong><a href="https://github.com/KevinGriffin-new/shoalkit">shoalkit</a></strong> — a linear and Stokes wave-transformation calculator with theory gating, wrapped so the results are citable rather than black-box.</p>

 <p class="field"><strong><a href="https://github.com/KevinGriffin-new/geom2120-trainer">geom2120-trainer</a></strong> — a gamified, single-file study trainer for survey computations, using backward-chained step drills.
 Built to teach the math by making you walk every step, not just trust the answer.</p>